 Dual action dual ozone and UV-C water sanitizing ensure maximum water clarity and cleanliness.
 When I the hot tub is in use, this innovative solution significantly reduces residual chlorine or bromine consumption for a more enjoyable spa experience.

 Now that you are close to making your decision, remember a hot tub is an investment.
 It will become a very pleasurable, relaxing and even sociable part of your lifestyle where you and family or friends enjoy private time in which to connect and share your enjoyment.

-In many ways it will be beneficial as a way of ridding the stress, aches and pains from your day.
+In many ways, it will be beneficial as a way of ridding the stress, aches, and pains from your day.
 If it is installed inground it could also become a valuable feature of your home that may enhance its resale value should you move on.

-Consider carefully all the aspects we have raised such as intended use, number of people, quality of manufacture, type of therapy, then make an informed choice and relax in your new hot tub.
+Consider carefully all the aspects we have raised such as intended use, a number of people, quality of manufacture, type of therapy, then make an informed choice and relax in your new hot tub.